 Architectural Association, London, UK

-Master of Arts in Histories and Theories of Architecture
+Master of Arts in History and Critical Thinking

 California Polytechnic University, San Luis Opisbo, California

 Lorcan O’Herlihy FAIA, founder and principal of Lorcan O’Herlihy Architects [LOHA], seeks opportunities to engage the ever-changing complexities of the urban landscape while embracing architecture as a catalyst of change.

 Since LOHA’s inception in 1990, these urban and social concerns have been paired with an interest in artistry.
 Lorcan spent his formative years working in New York and Paris on the Grand Louvre Museum as a designer at I.M.
 Pei Partners.
 The project, in which the harmonious coupling of art and architecture was paramount, instilled a passion toward aesthetic improvisation and composition which eventually found its way into Lorcan’s own work.
 Lorcan has also worked as a painter, sculptor, and furniture maker.
 The methodologies of material exploration and formal inflection, derived from the looseness of abstract art, have played a significant role across all media and are a critical driver of his architecture.

 Lorcan’s professional practice has run in parallel to his academic and intellectual pursuits since the inception of his office, enriching and heightening both.
 He received a Master of Arts in Histories and Theories from the Architectural Association in London, writing a dissertation on social connectivity and generative urban strategies.
 He has taught and lectured extensively over the last decade, including at the Architectural Association, Southern California Institute of Architecture [SCI-Arc], Cranbrook Academy of Art, Columbia University, Pratt Institute, and Carnegie Mellon University.